-The main advantage of a freestanding oven is its flexibility – it can go almost anywhere in your kitchen and comes in a variety of sizes to fit the space.
-You can even take it with you if you move.
+The main advantage of a freestanding oven is that it’s one complete package.
+It fits into an existing gap in your kitchen and comes in a variety of sizes.
+What’s more, you can take it with you if you move house.

 What do you get with a freestanding oven?

-There’s space for all your dishes, with a double oven and integrated grill.
-You can fry, boil, simmer and sauté using the ultra-responsive ceramic hob.
-And when you’re done, wiping up food spills is a breeze with the easy clean enamel interior.
+This affordable stainless-steel cooker offers loads of space for all your dishes, with a double oven and integrated grill.
+Plus, you can fry, boil, simmer and sauté on the ultra-responsive ceramic hob.

 Is there anything else I need to know?

-Although you can choose where to put your freestanding cooker, it will need to be close to a power source – whether that's a plug or gas outlet.
-Usually this is about 1.5 metres.
+Although in theory you can choose where to put your freestanding cooker, it will need to be close to a power source – whether that's a plug or gas outlet.
+Usually within a range of about 1.5 metres.

-We always recommend you use a qualified electrician to install an electric oven, and you’re required by law to use a Gas Safe registered engineer to install a gas oven.
+We always recommend you use a qualified electrician to install an electric oven.
+And if you’re getting a gas oven, make sure it’s fitted by a Gas Safe registered engineer as that’s the law.
 Remember our Knowhow experts are on hand to install your new oven.

-In a nutshell: A built-in cooker that seamlessly blends into your kitchen for a modern and stylish look.
+In a nutshell: An integrated cooker that seamlessly blends into your kitchen for a modern and stylish look

 Built-in ovens, as the name suggests, are installed into kitchen units or fixed to cupboard doors.
 A built-in oven is usually 60cm wide, which is the same as standard kitchen units.